 • Up to 7 access keys can be registered for one vehicle.
+For a spare access key, contact a SUBARU dealer.

-• Carefully store the key number plate

-supplied with the access key.
-It is necessary for vehicle repair.
+• Carefully store the key number plate supplied with the access key.
+It is necessary for vehicle repair and additional registration of access keys.

-• Do not leave the access key in the storage spaces inside the vehicle, such as the door pocket, dashboard and the corner of the cargo area.
+• Do not leave the access key in the storage spaces inside the vehicle.
 Vibrations may damage the key or turn on the switch, possibly resulting in a lockout.